jessecusack/scientific-workflow/HPC_clusters.md

 I will demonstrate how I would start a jupyter lab session on Rutger's HPC, [Amarel](https://oarc.rutgers.edu/resources/amarel/).

+(The method I have written out below has been bundled into a python package called [jupyter forward](https://github.com/NCAR/jupyter-forward))

 First, of course, log in to Amarel (not forgetting to start the university VPN first):

     ssh amarel